-You can’t judge a shelter dog by how he acts in the kennel.
-You also can’t judge him by how he acts in the playpen, lobby, or in the first fifteen minutes of a walk.
-Staff and volunteers pour their hearts and souls into these dogs, but there are simply too many shelter dogs for them all to get as much exercise and engagement as they need.
+Staff and volunteers pour their hearts and souls the dogs at Animal Services, but there are simply too many shelter dogs for them all to get as much exercise and engagement as they need.

 - The dog gets exercise, stimulus, and training so that she can behave calmly in the shelter and attract potential adopters.

 - People get a chance to meet the dog outside of the shelter environment, letting her show her wonderful true colors.

 Seatbelts, harnesses, collars, leashes, and anything else that you might need are all provided by Alachua County Animal Services.
 Volunteers and staff can help you pick the perfect dog for your outing, or you can pick a dog that you feel comfortable with from the kennels.